semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 A few changes were introduced in this second edition:

 - Moved to Kubernetes version v1.20.
 All commands and actions were tested with this version.
-- Added note about accessing services in local development Kubernetes clusters.
+- Added comments about accessing services in local development Kubernetes clusters.
-- Added mentions of new CI/CD features: parametrized pipelines, test results, code change detection.
+- Added mention of new CI/CD features in Semaphore: parametrized pipelines, test results, code change detection.
-- DigitalOcean deployment now uses their Private Container Registry service instead of GitHub.
+- DigitalOcean deployment now uses their Private Container Registry service instead of Docker Hub.
 - Updated setup steps for DigitalOcean, Google Cloud, and AWS.
 - Updated UI screenshots using higher resolution.
+- Modified deployment tutorial to use parametrized promotions.
-- Minor fixes.
+- Other minor fixes.

 ## How to Contact Us